Dodge College of Film and Media Arts

 College in Orange, California, U.S.

 Dodge College of Film and Media Arts is one of 10 schools constituting Chapman University, located in Orange, California, 40 mi south of Los Angeles.
 The school offers undergraduate and graduate degrees, with programs in film production, screenwriting, creative producing, news, documentary, public relations, advertising, digital arts, film studies, television writing, producing, and screen acting.

 Dodge College has approximately 1,465 students: 1,209 in the undergraduate program and 256 in the graduate program.

+The school has regularly ranked in the top 10 of The Hollywood Reporter's annual Best U.S. Film School rankings.

 History

 The School of Film and Television was created in 1996 with Robert Bassett as the founding dean.
 The school occupied a building on main campus named for filmmaker Cecil B. DeMille, in honor of support by CeCe Presley, DeMille's grand daughter.
 Bassett subsequently led a campaign that ultimately raised $52 million to build and equip a new building.
-A gift of $20-million from Lawrence and Kristina Dodge led to the naming of Lawrence and Kristina Dodge College of Film and Media Arts, housed in Marion Knott Studios, named for philanthropist Marion Knott, who made a major gift to the project.
+A gift of $20 million from Lawrence and Kristina Dodge led to the naming of Lawrence and Kristina Dodge College of Film and Media Arts, housed in Marion Knott Studios, named for philanthropist Marion Knott, who made a major gift to the project.

 Robert Bassett resigned as dean in 2019.
 Following his resignation, associate dean and professor Michael Kowalski served as the interim dean.
 In January 2020, Dodge College announced its hiring of Stephen Galloway, executive editor of The Hollywood Reporter, as the new dean, effective March 30, 2020.

 In 2019, President Daniele C. Struppa refused to take down two The Birth of a Nation posters that hung in the school.
 Struppa outlined his reasons in an opinion piece called, "Why I won't take down the original 'The Birth of a Nation' poster."
 Black students at Chapman voiced opposition to Struppa's decision, and peaceful protests were organized on campus.
 Faculty members took a survey on their stance to remove the posters, and the posters were eventually taken down.

 Facilities

-The school is housed within three buildings in Orange, California.
+The school is housed within three buildings in Orange, California: